Philosophy of Money

 Mises again: "In an exchange economy, the objective exchange value of commodities becomes the unit of calculation.
 This involves a threefold advantage.
 In the first place we are able to take as the basis of calculation the valuation of all individuals participating in trade.
 The subjective valuation of one individual is not directly comparable with the subjective valuation of others.
 It only becomes so as an exchange value arising from the interplay of the subjective valuations of all who take part in buying and selling.
 Secondly, calculations of this sort provide a control upon the appropriate use of the means of production.
 They enable those who desire to calculate the cost of complicated processes of production to see at once whether they are working as economically as others.
 If, under prevailing market prices, they cannot carry through the process at a profit, it is a clear proof that others are better able to turn to good account the instrumental goods in question.
 Finally, calculations based upon exchange values enable us to reduce values to a common unit.
 And since the higgling of the market establishes substitution relations between commodities, any commodity desired can be chosen for this purpose.
 In a money economy, money is the commodity chosen."

-Next unit for the semester is on inequality and state policy regarding money.
-We will begin with the range of options for state redistribution of wealth: at one end of the spectrum would be complete egalitarian redistribution; at the other would be none whatsoever.
+Our next unit for the semester is on inequality and state policy regarding money.
+We began with the range of options for state redistribution of wealth: at one end of the spectrum would be complete egalitarian redistribution; at the other would be none whatsoever.
 Regardless of the morality of either option, neither is remotely feasible politically.
-So while we may return to a consideration of those, we should begin with options such as the existing welfare state and its chief conceptual competitor, known variously as the UBI (universal basic income) or BIG (basic income guarantee).
+We'll return to a consideration of those, but we should begin with options such as the existing welfare state and its chief conceptual competitor, known variously as the UBI (universal basic income) or BIG (basic income guarantee).
 Begin with this overview.
 Pro piece here.
 Con piece here.
+Read these pieces for next week.

-Weekly response #7: after looking at DeSoto's analysis of barriers to mobility in the 3rd world, what parallels do you see with poverty in the US?
+Weekly response #6: after looking at DeSoto's analysis of some of the barriers to mobility in the 3rd world, what parallels do you see with poverty in the US?